 I’ve been there

 I had ADD as a kid but was not prescribed any drugs.
 As an adult I’ve taken a few samples just to see what it was like… but I decided to stick with my training.
-I was already hooked on study.
+I didn’t want to be dependent on ADHD drugs, I was already hooked on study.

 My Guinness Record for Greatest Memory is a test of mental stamina more than anything else.
 It was a marathon event over two days and included up to 4 days of constant mental work.
 I had to have perfect recall and remember what was in deck 54 just as well as what was in deck 17.
 It took personal effort but I taught myself to learn and to focus and whatever you consistently do with your brain it will get used to and that will be the new paradigm.
 For me that was study.